frankprogrammer/graphite-code-thumb/README.md

 ### Compiling VIAL (Coming Soon)

-If you do not see the QMK Settings tab in Vial, it means that you will need to recompile the firmware with this flag in your rules.mk file:
+If you do not see the QMK Settings tab in Vial or if your keyboard doesn't support Vial by default, you will need to recompile the firmware.

+Download the [Vial GitHub repository](https://github.com/vial-kb/vial-qmk) and then follow [This Guide](https://docs.qmk.fm/newbs_getting_started).

+Add this flag in your keyboard's rules.mk file:

 ```
 QMK_SETTINGS = yes